abheesht17/emotions_intensity/README.md

 - Find more statistical features we can use (such as the dataset with emoticon:score pairs)
 - Find better ways to represent these statistical features
 - OOP-ify the code :)

+## Assumptions/Notes:

+- Have not used the development set, as it was explicitly mentioned that we could use the training set
+- Models trained on Google Colab